RECOMMENDED HISTORICAL NOVELS SET IN INDIA

 - Worthington, Gary, India Treasures, 2001, 2012 (also published by Penguin in India as The Mangarh Chronicles), and India Fortunes, 2003.
 Hopefully I can be forgiven for including my own historical novels.
 They’re unique in giving a fairly comprehensive overview of the evolution of Indian history and culture, and I think they’re good stories (fortunately many reviewers agree).

-RECOMMENDED NOVELS ON INDIA (Not classified by me as “Historical” novels as they are set in the approximate time in which the author wrote them, though the action does take place some years ago.)
+OTHER RECOMMENDED NOVELS OF INDIA (Not classified by me as “Historical” novels as they are set in the approximate time in which the author wrote them, though the action does take place some years ago.)

 - Desai, Anita, In Custody, 1984.
 Entertaining accounts of a young Indian college lecturer and his continually frustrated efforts to improve his lot in life.